ovodom/DevOps_Advance/project1.md

 A close look at the commands entered on numbers 11 & 13, you discover that 11 has one command and it was on the terminal, which is a one of.
 As for 13 you find out it is a series of command in YAML language which are linked to form a task or various task.
 Note: it is reusable.
+In conclusion 11 is ansible an adhoc command while 13 are contained ansible playbooks.